 Introduction

 Indiana State University supports both an Open Protocol network {ISU-OPEN} and a secure network {ISU-SECURE or eduroam}.
 Nearly every building on campus has wireless access points installed.
-This document is to provide a technical overview of the Wireless services provided on campus and what devices are supported on campus.
+This document is to provide a technical overview of the Wireless services provided on campus and what devices are supported.
+These standards are supported campus wide indoors and outdoors as of the summer of 2023.

 Standard